Shivam-Sharma-1/Facility-Management-System/README.md

 ## Demo

-You can see a live demo of the Facility Bookings Manager at [Demo Link](https://facility-bookings-manager.vercel.app/).
+You can see a live demo of the Facility Management System at [Demo Link](https://facility-bookings-manager.vercel.app/).

 ## Features